 Your post shows up in their LinkedIn notifications when you tag them.

 They may feel flattered that you referenced what they shared.
 They will absolutely be appreciative of the fact that you gave them credit for posting, authoring or sharing the content.
 This is just one way to start a new relationship.

 Have you ever had 187 people comment on something you’ve shared on LinkedIn?
 Maybe you haven’t tried it.
 Here’s an example:

 Job Search Tip:

-But you don’t have to publish your own content.
-You can share someone’s article and mention their name in your Tweet.
-Just make sure you are using the correct Twitter handle.
-You can usually find it in the article they’ve written or go to the author’s website and poke around a bit.
+You can usually find their Facebook business page in the article they’ve written or go to the author’s website and poke around a bit.
 You’ll find it if they are on Facebook.

 Job Search Tip